Understanding the Difference Between Bipolar and Depression

 While there has been an increasing amount of awareness and diagnosis of mental health conditions, many people are still learning about mental illnesses.
-Bipolar disorder and depression are two of the most prevalent mental illnesses, with millions of people struggling with these conditions in the United States today.
+Bipolar disorder and depression are two of the most prevalent mental illnesses, with millions of people struggling with these conditions in the United States every day.

 While bipolar disorder and depression are distinct conditions, some of the similarities between the two illnesses can cause confusion.
-Here, we’ll discuss these conditions and how they differ.
+Here, we’ll discuss these conditions and how they differ from each other.

 Bipolar disorder is a mental health condition that’s characterized by severe mood swings.
 These mood swings involve mania (emotional highs) and extreme depression.
 So, while bipolar disorder involves periods of depression, it’s a separate condition.